 So you can observe some similarities between symbolic references and parables.
 Both are techniques that use natural things to describe spiritual realities.
 A symbol can be a single word used in a story to conceal a single spiritual reality and a parable is usually a story that conveys and relates several spiritual truths together.
 In this verse in Matthew Jesus is speaking about the kingdom of heaven and tells the people that heaven is like a fisherman’s net that is cast into the sea and it brings out every kind of fish that it can pull up.
 Since Jesus was speaking to a nation of people that understood fishing and fishing methods this was an interesting puzzle word picture for them to think about.
 How can the kingdom of heaven be like a fisherman’s net?
 It was a puzzle and a very descriptive reality of what was going to happen in the spiritual realm in the near future.
 There are several elements in this one verse parable.
 We have the sea, the fisherman, a boat, the fish and the net and each of these must represent some key to the correct meaning of the story.
 The sea must represent the world that we live in; the fish must represent the people who are saved out of the world.
 The net must be the Word of God.
 The fisherman must be the preachers and the angels of God.
 God was telling the people that the new kingdom of God would consist of every nation and every kind of people in the world.
 God was telling them that there is not favoritism with Him and He loves everyone the same.
 There are many hidden inferred meanings within this parable and it is a great subject to study to learn about spiritual things.
 This was truly a puzzle to their natural thinking religious minds and the people of Israel clearly did not understand what God was saying to them.

 So we have talked a little bit about what a parable is, but let’s address what a parable is not so that we can clearly understand the difference.
 A parable is never a story of a specific named individual, place or actual event within history.
 That would be an allegory.
 An allegory if you recall is an actual story that occurred in human history that also has a spiritual meaning attached to it.
 Some ignorant people have tried to make Jesus’ story of Lazarus and the rich man in Luke 16 to be a parable and even go so far to try to say hell is not a real place, but it is only symbolic of a spiritual place of torment.
-I don’t know how people can be so stupid, but it takes all kinds, I guess.
+I don’t know how people can be so easily deceived, but it takes all kinds, I guess.
 However what you must understand is that Jesus is not a liar, if He tells you a story of someone specifically named Lazarus this is not symbolism and this is not a parable.
 Lazarus must have existed as a real historical man.
-It would be a physical lie to tell you of something that did not specifically exist or actually happen and try to pass it off as symbolism.
+It would be a physical lie to tell you of something or someone with a name that did not specifically exist or actually happen and try to pass it off as symbolism.
 Jesus never says “hell” is like a rich man and a beggar in this chapter of Luke.
 But, if Jesus said, the Kingdom of God is like a ….” and gave you a natural example without naming names or specific places, dates or events, then it would be a legitimate parable and a legal method of communicating without telling a lie.
 The Bible clearly says that it is impossible for God to lie (Heb 6:18).
 Be smart and learn the difference between a lie and a parable.
 Parables do not contain the names of any real people.
-A parable is only a story of nameless and anonymous things that can relate to a spiritual reality.
+A real parable is only a story of nameless and anonymous things that can relate to a spiritual reality.

 There are very few examples of Jesus explaining a parable’s meaning to us.
 However, we can see that He does give us some examples of correct interpretation for us to follow.
 Jesus taught that of all the parables that He gave to us, the parable of the sower was the most important one for us to understand and he talks about this in 3 gospels (Matthew 13:3, Mark 4:3, Luke 8:5).
 God uses several key farming elements to describe spiritual things to us.
 There is a farmer who sows seed.
 There is seed and there are 7 different types of soil that the seed falls in.
 There are also seed enemies, like birds of the air and weeds.
 Everything in this parable has deep spiritual meanings attached to them.
 Jesus taught us that the Word of God was the seed.
 Jesus taught us that the soil represented the hearts of men and women in the earth.
 The birds of the air were demons and spiritual forces that come to steal the Word of God from the hearts of men.
 If you have never studied this parable, then you should do so immediately.
 Jesus said it is the key to understand every parable.
 I only went through a few examples and their explanations.
 I have covered this subject in other lessons if you want to learn more.
 I’ll end the discussion of parables with this verse found in Ecclesiastes: